-1.4 Existing Resources, Capacities and Dissemination Systems in the Region.
+1.4-Existing Resources and Capacities and Dissemination Systems in the Region.

 Most countries formed a national committee or commission to be responsible for drought management, action plans and dissemination systems.
-The committees include members from ministries, universities, NGO's and research centres.
+The committees include members from ministries, universities, NGO's and research centers.
 International organizations, mainly FAO, ESCWA, ICARDA and UNDP helped countries in North Africa and West Asia to develop their own drought management plans and provided them with expertise.
 Unfortunately, many of these countries lack the resources to implement the recommended action plans.
-In the EGM meeting a checklist form was distributed to the countries representatives to collect information on drought management status in each country.
-The summary of collected information are listed in the table below.
+According to the published studies, the existing resources and dissemination systems in the region (North Africa and West Asia) can be summarized as below: